kYangLi/vasp2wannier90/README.md

 # vasp2wannier

-A python script to calculate the wannier from vasp in different job managemet system.
+A python scirpt to submit the wannier90 fitting task based on VASP projectors.

 User manual comming Soon...